If you are a client currently working with a therapist, please don’t stop your therapy abruptly. It is important to continue if at all possible.

 - Whether you both have the means and ability to conduct therapy remotely such as by telephone or online.
 Would this way of communicating be appropriate?

 - How you will keep in touch about any changes to your normal arrangements.

-- What you will share with the NHS should you test positive for Covid-19 and be asked for contact tracing information.
+- That you may need to share contact tracing information with the NHS should you test positive for Covid-19.

 - How and when fee arrangements would be affected.

 We have created guidelines for our members about psychotherapeutic practice and working in isolation.